As the world is trying to come to terms with the new coronavirus, Team MAPPOLA is doing its utmost to keep safe, working from home as best we can.

 Xanthippe’s memorial is a powerful reminder of that.

-We will discuss a broad range of Roman verse inscriptions related to ancient pandemics from across the empire in a forthcoming article:
+We discuss a broad range of Roman verse inscriptions related to ancient pandemics from across the empire in the following article:

 - Kruschwitz, P. (2020) Eine kleine Poetik der Seuche: Epidemien im Spiegel römischer Versinschriften.
-Gymnasium: Zeitschrift für Kultur der Antike und Humanistische Bildung (in press).
+Gymnasium: Zeitschrift für Kultur der Antike und Humanistische Bildung. pp. 137-157.